 Above Rs.15,00,000 | 30% |

-The tax liability for an income of Rs.
-12 lakhs, based on the tax slabs mentioned above, is Rs.
-2,40,000.
+The tax liability for an income of Rs.12 Lakh, based on the tax slabs mentioned above, is Rs.2,40,000.
 It is important to note that this tax liability is only valid for taxpayers who choose to forego exemptions and deductions like HRA, LTA, and medical bills under the new regime.

 The Old Tax Regime

-The old income tax regime was the previous tax system in India, which has now been replaced by the new income tax regime.
-Under this old system, taxpayers were charged tax on their total income at a fixed rate, based on their income bracket.
-The tax rates varied across different income slabs, with the tax rate increasing as the income increased.
-Additionally, taxpayers were allowed to claim various deductions and exemptions to reduce their taxable income and lower their tax liability.
+Under this tax regime, taxpayers have to pay tax on their total income at a fixed rate, based on their income bracket.
+The tax rates vary across different income slabs, with the rate increasing as the income increases.
+Additionally, taxpayers are allowed to claim various deductions and exemptions to reduce their taxable income and decrease their tax liability.

 Income | Income tax Rate |